rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 Timing pulses are received each second by interrupt-timer on RPi-2.
 Validation is successful if the average time of reception of Pulse 2 is equal to the time difference between the times of Pulse 2 and Pulse 1 (generated on RPi-1) with sufficiently small error.

 In order to get low-latency timings it was necessary for interrupt-timer to sleep until just before the expected time of arrival of Pulse 2.
 So that technique is built into interrupt-timer.
-Timings that did not use this technique contained noticeably more sporadic system interrupt latency.
+Timings that did not use this technique contained substantially more sporadic system interrupt latency.

 #### Test Setup {#test-setup}